Building apps

 contextRequiredStores metadata about the document.
 You can retrieve the entire text of the document with context['document_text'].

-<preceding-field-name>OptionalNames of additional fields used in the function.
+<additional-field-name>OptionalClick Add argument to select additional fields in the class to use in the function.
 Because fields are extracted sequentially, referenced parameters must precede the current field in the editing panel.

 If necessary, reorder fields using the up and down arrows that display in the field editor when you hover over a field.